realzza/web-project-design/assignments.md

 ## Assignment 8: Final Project Proposal and Wireframes

 **Due Nov 2**

+TBA, but this will follow the basic format of the midterm proposal.

 ## Final Project - JavaScript enabled App or Interactive website Due on the Scheduled Exam Date for this Class